cyscale/docs.cyscale.com/docs/intro/prerequisites.md

 ### Alibaba

 For Alibaba Cloud, Cyscale connects through a RAM role.
 You must have enough permissions to create the required role with read only permissions.

+### Okta

+For Okta, Cyscale connects through an API token.
+You must have the permissions to create the token and read access to most Okta entities such as users, groups, applications, policies - this is because the API token inherits the permissions of the user that creates it.